Follow the Oakville

 1. Membership

 As an organization, the Oakville Chamber of Commerce strives to conduct our business in a socially responsible manner.
 The Oakville Chamber of Commerce understands that our success is only possible through the active engagement of our members.
 We will leverage our resources, expertise, products and services, affinity benefits and relationships for the benefit of our members and the Oakville community through advocacy, networking and educational opportunities.
-We are accountable through the following examples: Advocacy initiatives related to municipal, regional, provincial and federal issues and working in partnership on issues with the Canadian and Ontario Chambers of Commerce Providing networking, informational and educational opportunities at Chamber events including Business After Hours, Good Morning Oakville, Small Business Week, Golf Tournament, Chair’s Dinner, Oakville Awards for Business Excellence, seminars and roundtables with elected officials and guest speakers
+We are accountable through the following examples: Advocacy initiatives related to municipal, regional, provincial and federal issues and working in partnership on issues with the Canadian and Ontario Chambers of Commerce Providing networking, informational and educational opportunities at Chamber events including Business After Hours, Good Morning Oakville, Small Business Week, Golf Tournament, Insight Gala, Oakville Business Awards, seminars and roundtables with elected officials and guest speakers

 2. Employee Engagement, Health and Safety